Advanced Motor Fuels in Brazil

 Transport

 Figures 1 and 2 provide an overview of the energy used for transport in Brazil, categorized by different fuels/energy carriers.
 Note that Brazilian statistics define biogasoline (E27) as anhydrous bioethanol blended with gasoline and that hydrous ethanol is used in dedicated or FFVs.
-Bioethanol represented 38% by energy of combined gasoline and ethanol use in 2022 in Otto cycle engines.
+Bioethanol represented 38% (by energy) of combined gasoline and ethanol use in 2023 in Otto cycle engines.

-Also as shown in Figure 1, electricity represents a share of 0.2% of total transport energy use in 2022, maintaining the share of previous years.
-This is mostly in rail — Brazil has no reporting of electricity used in road vehicles.
+Also as shown in Figure 1, electricity represents a share of 0.2% of total transport energy use in 2023, maintaining the share of previous years.
+This is mostly in rail — Brazil has no report of electricity used in road vehicles.

 Research and Demonstration Focus

 Brazil has several government-backed mechanisms providing support for biofuels research, development, and demonstration (RD&D) plants.
-Public and publicly oriented support totaled more than BRL 250 million (USD 50 million) in 2022,[10] which includes support in the form of loans, equity participation, and grants and is also available via the PAISS programme for ethanol and other biofuel production (including cellulosic ethanol) and drop-in biofuels (including aviation fuels).
-Note that, within the scope of the Fuels of the Future (Civil House 2021) Technical Chamber (CT-CF), the government created and launched lines of financing for biofuels.
+Public and publicly oriented support totaled more than BRL 250 million (USD 50 million) in 2023,[9] which includes support in the form of loans, equity participation, and grants and is also available via the PAISS programme for ethanol and other biofuel production (including cellulosic ethanol) and drop-in biofuels (including aviation fuels).
+Note that, within the scope of the Fuels of the Future (Law 14,993/2024, Brazil 2024b), the government created and launched lines of financing and incentive mechanisms for biofuels.
+Furthermore, Law 14,948/2024, (Brazil 2024c) established the National Low Carbon Hydrogen Policy, having as one of its principles the promotion of R&D for the use of low carbon hydrogen.
 Figure 3 illustrates the annual distribution of public investments in renewable energy, including research, development, and innovation (RD&I), by source.

 Outlook

-The biodiesel demand projections of this study were obtained based on the forecast of the regional consumption of oil diesel type-B (EPE 2023e) and the evolution of biodiesel blend (Figure 6).[12]
+The biodiesel demand projections of this study were obtained based on the forecast of the regional consumption of oil diesel type-B (EPE 2024e) and the evolution of biodiesel blend, which follows CNPE stipulated chronogram according to Law No. 13,263/2016, will maintain 15% levels from 2025 onwards (Figure 7).
+Although there is no blend obligation for the maritime sector, voluntary tests with 24% blend on maritime fuels have been made.

 Projections for ethanol and sugar production presented in this study indicate a high amount of residues from this sector that can be used for biogas production.
-The methodology applied to this item considered both the vinasse and filter cake as part of the straw and tips to produce biogas, which will be destined for biodigestion.
-In this case, the technical potential of biogas from residual sugarcane biomass through monodigestion reaches 32.5 billion Nm³ in 2033, representing 17.9 billion Nm³ of biomethane.
+The methodology applied to this item considered both the vinasse and filter cake as part of the biogas production, which will be destined for biodigestion.
+In this case, the technical potential of biogas from residual sugarcane biomass through monodigestion reaches 6.4 billion Nm³ in 2034, representing 3.6 billion Nm³ of biomethane (Figure 8).

 Recent Developments

-With regard to biogas, its participation in the internal supply of energy is still timid (0.14%), but it has shown accelerated growth: 18% per year over the last five years (EPE 2023a).
+With regard to biogas, its participation in the internal supply of energy is still timid (0.15%), but it has shown accelerated growth: 17.7% per year over the last five years (EPE 2024a).
+Recently, the Louis Dreyfus Company (LDC) began constructing the world’s largest biogas plant using citrus residues in Bebedouro (SP), which will contribute to biogas production in Brazil (LDC 2025).

 Additional Information Sources